Ray Thomas: Death

-Thomas died on 4 January 2018, six days after his 76th birthday, at his home in Surrey.
+Thomas died at his home in Surrey on 4 January 2018, at the age of 76.
 The official announcement, made by his record company, did not give any cause.
+It was later revealed that Thomas had died of a heart attack.

 Fellow band member John Lodge said, "Ray was my best pal.
 I met Ray when I was 14.
 We were two young kids from Birmingham who were reaching for the stars — and I think we got there.
 I'm really pleased that Ray was around to know we'd be inducted into the Rock and Roll Hall of Fame.
 I spoke to Ray just before Christmas — because his birthday was after Christmas, on the 29th — and we had a long conversation.
 We're very close friends — or were very close friends.
 Very sad.
 Very, very sad."

 Thomas was posthumously inducted into the Rock and Roll Hall of Fame, as a member of The Moody Blues, in April 2018.

 Instruments

 Although he most commonly played flute, Thomas was a multi-instrumentalist, who also played piccolo, oboe, harmonica, saxophone, and, on the album In Search of the Lost Chord, the French horn.
 He frequently played tambourine and also shook maracas during the group's R&B phase.
-The 1972 video for "I'm Just a Singer (In a Rock and Roll Band)" features Thomas playing the baritone saxophone, although Pinder says on his website that this was just for effect in the video and that Thomas did not play saxophone on the recording.
+The 1972 video for "I'm Just a Singer (In a Rock and Roll Band)" features Thomas appearing to play the baritone saxophone, although Pinder says on his website that this was just for effect in the video and that Thomas did not play saxophone on the recording.